lambda-fairy/blink-style-experiments/README.md

 ## Running the experiments

-Run `./collect.sh` to start the experiment.
+Currently, there are three experiments to play with; they are named **fuzz1**, **fuzz2**, and **fuzz3**.

+To start one of these experiments, `cd` into the appropriate directory and run `./collect.sh`.
 This command will open multiple Chromium windows as the experiment runs.
 Data will be stored in the `traces/` directory.

-Run `./process.sh` to mush these traces into a CSV file.
+Then run `./process.sh` to mush these traces into CSV files.

 ### Optional: Using Xephyr